pa4080/mw-PrivateWikiAccessControl/README.md

    This functionality is triggered by the GET request parameter `imgIWL=`, that will be assigned within the Apache2's virtual host configuration.
 How to redirect files/images requests (of the anonymous users) to that API will be described in the section [Apache2 Setup](#apache2-setup).

-   It will show ony these the image types that are listed in the array `$imgIWL_ContentTypes`, that currently is hard-coded inside the API.
+   It will show ony these image types that are listed in the array `$imgIWL_ContentTypes`, that currently is hard-coded inside the API.

    The API will provide also te resized versions of the whitelisted files.
+There is a small bug described as note within the code.

-2. `PrivateWikiAccessControl.api.php` will allow access of the anonymous (not logged in) users to the MediaWiki's API, only in case the beginning of the requests is presented in `MediaWiki:InternalWhitelistAPI` (or when the value `Allow All` is provided in this page ot it is empty, as it is described above).
+2. `PrivateWikiAccessControl.api.php` will allow access of the anonymous (not logged in) users to the MediaWiki's API, only in case the beginning of the requests is presented in `MediaWiki:InternalWhitelistAPI` (or when the value `Allow All` is provided in this page or it is empty, as it is described above).

-   In order to determinate which api requests you need to Whitelist, you need to analyze `$IP/cache/PWAC_Api.log`, as it is described above, note the logging *disable* option must be turned off:
+   In order to determinate which api requests you need to Whitelist, you need to analyze `$wgCacheDirectory/PWAC_Api.log`, as it is described above, note the logging *disable* option must be turned off:

    ````php
    $wgPWACSettings['WhitelistApiLog'] = 'enable'; // or just comment-out the relevant line